Bell M. Shimada

-Bell M. Shimada (January 17, 1922 - June 2, 1958) was an American fisheries scientist.
+Bell Masayuki Shimada (January 17, 1922 - June 2, 1958) was an American fisheries scientist.
 He is noted for his study during the 1950s of tuna stocks in the tropical Pacific Ocean and its important effect on the development of the post-World War II tuna fishery on the United States West Coast.

 Biography

 Early life

-Bell Masayuki Shimada was born in Seattle, Washington, on January 17, 1922, to Japanese immigrant parents.
+Shimada was born in Seattle, Washington, on January 17, 1922, to Japanese immigrant parents.
 As a boy, he demonstrated an aptitude for mathematics and science.
 After graduating from Franklin High School, he attended the University of Washington, where he studied at the School of Fisheries.